open-resources/physics_bank/content/public/010.Rotational Motion/Rolling Motion/Speed of a rolling object/Speed of  a rolling object.md

 ## Part 2

-Find the rolling object's speed assuming that it is a hollow sphere.
+Find the speed of the round object assuming that it is a hollow sphere.

 ### Answer Section